WebDevStudios/CollabPress/readme.txt

 = 1.2.2 =
 * Calls to $wpdb have been replaced with calls to the WP APIs
+* Fixed issue with screen options and missing columns

 = 1.2.1 =
 * Fixed bug when adding tasks without BuddyPress installed